Magnetic susceptibility of a hot hadronic medium and quark degrees of freedom near the QCD cross-over point: Quark degrees of freedom

 \subsection{Motivation}

-In the previous sections we have argued that within HRG it is not possible to achieve agreement with the lattice results for $\chi_B(T)$ in the fiducial temperature range.
-A general conclusion is that one needs states with $s>0$ and of sufficiently low mass, such that at $T \sim T_c$ their paramagnetism may overcome the diamagnetism from the pions and kaons.
+In the previous sections we have verified that within HRG it is not possible to achieve agreement with the lattice results for $\chi_B(T)$ in the fiducial temperature range.
+Even after including the anomalous magnetic moments of the hadrons or the pion--vector-meson loops, the model remains unsuccessful in describing the lattice data.
+A general conclusion is that one needs sufficiently low paramagnetic states (with $s>0$ and of sufficiently low mass), such that at $T \approx T_c$ their paramagnetism may overcome the diamagnetism from the pions and kaons.
 Obvious candidates here are the (constituent) quarks, which as spin-$\tfrac{1}{2}$ states are paramagnetic and light enough.
-Moreover, the inclusion of quarks allows one to model the needed vacuum term, advocated in Sec.~\ref{s:selfcons}.
+Moreover, the inclusion of quarks allows one to model the needed vacuum term~\cite{Endrodi:2013cs}, advocated in Sec.~\ref{s:selfcons}.

 As seen from the lattice data, we also need to retain the diamagnetism at low values of $T$, where $\chi_B(T)$ is negative.
 For that reason we shall keep the pions and kaons as additional degrees of freedom, in the spirit of the quark-meson models (see~\cite{Schaefer:2004en} and references therein).
-Thus, we consider an independent particle model with constituent quarks of three colors and flavors, pions, and kaons.
+Thus, we consider an independent particle model with constituent quarks of three colors and three flavors, pions, and kaons.
 Recently, quark meson models at non-zero $B$ have been in similar tasks in~\cite{Kamikado:2014bua,Mao:2024gox,Mei:2024rjg}.